 Speaking of ecommerce, BlueHost also offers special WooCommerce-optimized shared plans.
 These come with increased storage and a few more useful features.

 If you’re looking for a shared hosting provider for ecommerce, BlueHost has a unique and robust offer.

 WordPress users can easily scale into managed WordPress hosting.
 This is more expensive than the standard shared hosting, but it comes with fantastic custom features.
 It’s an entirely different WordPress experience.

 The only disadvantage of BlueHost is you can’t pay month-to-month.
 This is usually fine, though.
 It’s almost always better to go for a long-term plan and take advantage of lower starting fees.

-Bottom line: BlueHost has some of the best shared hosting plans for ecommerce, along with A2 Hosting.
-Plus, it’s one of the top choices for CMSs like WordPress.
+Bottom line: BlueHost has some of the top shared hosting plans for ecommerce, along with A2 Hosting.
+Plus, it’s one of the top choices for CMS like WordPress.

 DreamHost is your friendly neighborhood hosting company.
 It is proud of its contribution to open-source and green energy, and even more so of the hosting service it provides.